 Thousand Pillar temple is in Warangal district of Telangana.
-The architecture of the temple illustrates the Kakatiyan culture of the 12th century.
-The temple is in exactly located in Warangal – Hanumkonda highway.
+The architecture of the Temple illustrates the Kakatiyan culture of the 12th century.
+The Temple precisely located in Warangal – Hanumkonda highway.
 It is 150 kilometres away from Hyderabad city.
-It was built in the year 1163 AD by King Rudra Devi.
+The Temple built in the year 1163 AD by King Rudra Devi.

 The significance of the Temple:

-It takes 3 hrs from Hyderabad to reach Thousand pillar temple in Warangal. the capital of Andhra Pradesh in the 11th and 12th century.
-It was a beautiful city with scintillating lakes, spectacular wildlife and beautiful temples.
-Kakatiyas ruler it for more than 200 years, with the beautiful architecture carvings by them.
+It takes 3 hrs from Hyderabad to reach the temple in Warangal, the capital of Andhra Pradesh in the 11th and 12th century.
+It is a city with scintillating lakes, spectacular wildlife and beautiful temples.
+Kakatiyas ruled it for more than 200 years, and the architecture carved excellently by them.

-Thousand pillar temple is the most popular temple that was built by king Rudra Dev in 1163 AD.
+The temple became the most famous Temple built by king Rudra Dev in 1163 AD.
 All the pillar are beautifully carving with represents the Chalukyan architecture.
-This thousand pillar dedicates to three lords Shiva, Vishnu and Surya.
-The huge statue of Nandi is at the entrance.
-Beautifully carving rock elephants is at the entrance on either side of the temple.
+Thousand Pillars dedicated to three lords Shiva, Vishnu and Surya.
+The massive statue of Nandi placed at the entrance.
+Beautifully carved rock elephants placed at the door on either side of the Temple.

 Thousand pillar temple is a great example representing Kakatiyan architecture.
-Splendidly cravings on pillars, amazing icons, rock-cut elephants and perforates screens all together are worth watching.
-October to March is the best time to visit the thousand pillar temple.
+Splendidly carved pillars, amazing icons, rock-cut elephants and perforated screens all together are worth watching.
+October to March is the best time to visit the temple.

 Other places to visit – Warangal:

-The famous Jain temple dedicated to Mahaveer is located here in Kolanupaka.
-It was built 2,000 years ago with beautiful images of Thirthankaras.
-The fifth tallest image of Mahaveer is complete with Jade.
-It is 80 km away from the Hyderabad.
+The famous Jain Temple dedicated to Mahaveer located here in Kolanupaka built 2,000 years ago with beautiful images of Tirthankaras.
+The fifth tallest image of Mahaveer is with complete Jade.
+It is 80 km from the Hyderabad.
 Kolanupaka was the second capital of Kalyani Chalukyas during the 11th century.

-Sri Veeranarayana Temple is built around 1104 AD represents the Chalukyan style.
+Sri Veeranarayana Temple built around 1104 AD, represents the Chalukyan style.

-Lake Pakhal was building in 1213 AD by King Ganapathidev, It was built by Channelizing River Krishna’s small tributary.
-It is 30 sq-km wide that is 50 km away from Warangal.
+Lake Pakhal built in 1213 AD by King Ganapathidev.
+The lake made by Channelizing River Krishna’s small tributary.
+It is 30 sq-km wide and is 50 km away from Warangal.